Black Bear Burger

 If Bourdain said his favourite restaurant in LA was In-N-Out Burger, why can’t burgers be our favourite in London?
 If they are your thing, you might as well be chowing, sliding, scooping, shovelling, and pushing the metropole’s best down your meat pipes.
 Sit back, don’t eat for a week, and let us reveal the finest combinations of buns and meat.

-In the newly opened Arcade Food Hall next to Tottenham Court Road underground, Manna has opted for a suitably more laidback approach to burgers: simplicity.
-Bake Street co-owner Feroz Gajia set it up and is drawing in the punters with his baggy, overhanging chicken burgers.
-The Nashville Hot comes with hot and tangy cayenne butter, while another chicken burger literally drips with hot honey.
+In the newly opened Arcade Food Hall inside the iconic Battersea Power Station (and indeed in the original Arcade), Manna has opted for a suitably more laidback approach to burgers: simplicity.
+Bake Street co-owner Feroz Gajia set it up and is drawing in the punters with his overhanging smash burgers, with blackened char on the outside hiding a beefy & rich centre, and all folded into a cloud-like bun.
+And that’s not to mention the chicken burgers – the Nashville Hot comes with hot & tangy cayenne butter, while another chicken burger literally drips with hot honey.

-When you’re done burgering, the famous Nashville Hot Tenders and waffle fries await…
+When you’re done burgering, the Nashville Hot Tenders and waffle fries await…

 Details: Manna, 103-105 New Oxford Street, WC1A 1DB | Click here to view the menu and reserve a table.